 It can be tough to sleep soundly when you have sleep apnea.
-Pauses in breathing can jerk you awake and otherwise interrupt your slumber.
+Pauses in breathing can wake you and otherwise interrupt your slumber.

-While a pillow can’t cure sleep apnea — the condition requires treatment to prevent complications — it may help your quality of sleep.
+While a pillow can’t cure sleep apnea — the condition requires treatment to prevent complications — it may help your sleep quality.

 You’ll find a few different kinds of pillows featured on this list, including: